Eberhofer/MasterMind/README.md

 from MasterMind.game import Game
 ```

 Games can then be created using a simple constructor call with the number of slots and the colors (as a space separated string).
-In the following, g is a classic MasterMind with 6 colors and 4 slots while h is a more exotic game with 5 slots and characters from OnePiece as colors.
+In the following, g is a classic (4,6) MasterMind with 6 colors and 4 slots while h is a more exotic (5,8) game with 5 slots and 8 characters from OnePiece as colors.
 Please note that fancy colors are possible, but that they are represented as the first n lower case characters where n is the number of different colors.
-For h, n is 8.
-However, some solvers translate the solution back to the colors given using g.colordict.
+The solvers do return the solution in the colors given using g.colordict.

 ```
 g=Game()